conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

 .. warning::

-   Using sanitizers in production, especially with programs that run with elevated privileges (for example, SUID binaries on Linux), is dangerous.
-   The sanitizer runtime libraries depend on environment variables, which could allow privilege escalation attacks.
+   Do not use sanitizers for production builds, especially for binaries with elevated privileges (e.g., SUID).
+   Sanitizer runtimes rely on environment variables and can enable privilege escalation.
-   Use sanitizers only in development and testing environments.
+   Use only in development and testing.

 Sanitizers are powerful tools for detecting runtime bugs like buffer overflows, data races, memory leaks, dangling pointers, use-of-uninitialized memory, and various types of undefined behavior.
 Compilers such as GCC, Clang, and MSVC support these tools through specific compiler and linker flags.

+This page explains recommended approaches for integrating compiler sanitizers into your workflow with Conan.

 Compiler Sanitizer Support Comparison
 -------------------------------------

-The following table summarizes the support for various sanitizers across different compilers:
+Each compiler has different levels of support for various sanitizers, Clang being the most comprehensive so far.
+To help you choose the right sanitizer for your needs and compiler, here is a summary of the most common ones:

 +----------------------------------------+-----+-------+------+-----------------------------------------+
 | Sanitizer                              | GCC | Clang | MSVC | Notes                                   |